DevriX/DX-Getty-Images-oEmbed/readme.txt

 1. How does the plugin works?
 * Simply go to Getty Images, choose a picture and paste the URL in your WYSIWYG editor.
 That's all :)
+* Keep in mind that not all URLs are working properly.
+For now.

 == Changelog ==

 = 1.0 - 2016/05/19 =
 * Initial commit